learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Here's one way:

 1. You could assign the Service Account to a Pod.
-1. Then, you could attach to the running container with `kubectl exec`
+1. Then, you could attach to the running container with `kubectl exec`.
 1. Using an HTTP client like `curl`, you could issue a request to the Token Review API.

 The image you will use to create the pod needs to have the `bash`, `curl` and the `sleep` binaries available.